Art or Rubbish 2023

 Lunch on the go, then drop the bags and head to the ultimate arty rubbish moment at the world’s largest garbage incinerator,

 and its sister sewage treatment plant.
 Its art, not shit, and it's agreed to be a major highlight of the Art or Rubbish tour.

 To cap it all, after checking in and a short rest, we will take in a secret steampunk Submarine bar for a drink ,

-then a great local Japanese izakaya where we can bring our own music if we want !
+then a great local Japanese izakaya where everyone is welcome.